Oatmeal Chocolate Chip Cookies

 These healthy oatmeal chocolate chip cookies are packed with oats, chocolatey, soft and tender, and so good nobody will even notice they are good for them!

 The inspiration for making these cookies was pretty simple – I wanted to eat cookies.
 There are so many great bakeries in the city of Ottawa, and I certainly indulge in them from time to time, but as a foodie and a health nut I wanted to create a cookie recipe that I could feel good about eating.
 A couple of weeks ago I did a poll on my Instagram stories and asked you guys what were the most important characteristics to a chocolate chip cookie and the consensus was pretty unanimous: soft, made with oats and loaded with chocolate.
-So, voila!
+So, voila, oatmeal chocolate chip cookies!

 This recipe took me a couple of test batches to nail (sigh), but I feel I’ve finally done it.
 The recipe calls for chocolate chips, but you could also use chocolate chunks, or a bar of dark chocolate rough chopped (which is why I did).
 I made my cookies nice and big so the batter made 10 cookies, but you could make them slightly small if you needed more.
 These healthy oatmeal chocolate chip cookies also store really well in the freezer so you will have sweet treats for days to come.